Neerjhor/messages/README.md

 The unique identifier for each user is their username.
 No two user can be created with the same username.

+You can see a nice interactive documentation if you go to `http://127.0.0.1:8000/docs`.

 ## API Usage

 ### Create a new user